Here's what you need to know about Newegg and Best Buy's Black Friday price promises

 Newegg's Price Protection logo isn't hard to miss (Image credit: Newegg)

-That's obviously a lot more hassle than Newegg's system, but it does mean you shouldn't get stung on picking up an early deal and then seeing it hundreds of dollars cheaper a few weeks later.
+That's obviously more hassle than Newegg's system, but it does mean you shouldn't get stung on picking up an early deal and then seeing it hundreds of dollars cheaper a few weeks later.
 The onus is on you, though, to contact Best Buy and make the claim, so on the whole, Newegg's protection scheme is the better of the two.

 Best Buy does also offer a general Price Match Guarantee.
 If you spot an eligible product on its site and a so-called qualified competitor is offering it at a lower price, then you can contact Best Buy to match that price.
 However, the list of exclusions to this is pretty comprehensive, and you certainly won't get a price match on anything that's in a competitor's Black Friday and Cyber Monday sales.